Menosse/psm-I-quiz/README.md

 # PSM-I-quiz
-API with PSM I quiz
+API with PSM 1 quiz, questions and answers based on FastAPI.